 That’s not to say the SAT essay totally mirrors that kind of writing.
 But by improving your overall writing ability as you study for the SAT, you’ll be honing a skill that you’ll be using for years to come.

 Of course, the new SAT essay doesn’t boil down only to writing but also to understanding the specific format, and what the graders are expecting of you.
 The following tips will help you become both a better writer and better equipped to do well on the new essay.
+And when you’re done, check out the Magoosh SAT study guide for even more tips and tricks for SAT writing and grammar.

 1. Understand the new SAT design